bible-technology/scripture-burrito/README.md

 ### Scripted

-There is both a Python and JavaScript utility included in `code/` that validate JSON documents against the schema.
+An [automated Github Action](https://github.com/bible-technology/scripture-burrito/blob/jag3773-patch-1/.github/workflows/main.yml) runs on each push that validates the metadata samples.
+This uses both a Python and JavaScript utility included in `code/` to validate JSON documents against the schema.
+You can run these locally as well.

 The Python script requires `jsonschema` (run `pip install jsonschema`)  and may be run as follows:

     python code/validate.py docs/examples/artifacts/*.json

+The JavaScript scriptt requires `node` and `ajv` to run.

+    npm install ajv
+    node code/validate.js metadata docs/examples/artifacts/*.json

 ### For Real Time Editing